Data Integration Jobs

 Tolerance |

-Defines the number of API call retries during the status check phase.
-If the API call that checks the status fails due to the Boomi limitation of a maximum of 5 calls per second, it will retry again according to the number in the Tolerance field.
+Determines the number of times to check the job status before ending Not OK.
+If the API call that checks the execution status fails due to the Boomi limitation of a maximum of 5 calls per second, it will retry again according to the number in the Tolerance field.
 Default: 3 times |

 Informatica Job